MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 3. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
 4. In the Language section, select the additional languages you want to install.
 5. Deploy the languages using the same process you use to deploy Office.

+> [!NOTE]
+> When you add to an existing deployment, the ODT can automatically use the same architecture (32 bit or 64 bit), source location (Office CDN or local source), and update channel as the existing installation of Office 365 ProPlus.
+Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.
+The Office Customization Tool, however, requires that you specify all these values, so you can only use this feature if you create the configuration file in a text editor.

 ## Install proofing tools

 Each language version of Office 365 ProPlus includes proofing tools for a set of companion languages.
 For example, when you deploy the English version of Office, users receive proofing tools for English, Spanish, and French.
 These proofing tools include spelling and grammar checkers, thesauruses, and hyphenators.
 They might also include language-specific editing features such as Language AutoDetect, AutoSummarize, and Intelligent AutoCorrect.